Social history - Victorian Art and Artists (2)

-The man seated in front of Luke Fildes appears to be the man labelled unknown 11 below.
+The man seated in front of Luke Fildes may be the man labelled unknown 11 below.
 Can you identify him or the elderly couple?

 Luke Fildes also painted a very colourful portrait of King Edward VII in 1902, which was based on a coronation photograph; the painting can be seen on the cover of the programme for Malvern Civic Week 2014 entitled Edwardian Malvern.
 The painting was given to the National Portrait Gallery by Edward's son King George V, who also had his portrait painted by Luke Fildes circa 1911.

-We wondered if some of the sitters in the photographs below were Victorian painters.
+We wondered if some of the sitters in the photographs below might be Victorian painters.
 We think we know a few, but can you either correct us or identify any of the others?

 Two unknown ladies